 Grateful for Connection, Community, and Momentum in Rare Disease Advocacy

-One of the most meaningful parts of PACT was simply being in a room with others who understand this work.
+One of the most meaningful parts of PACT is simply being in a room with others who understand this work.
 Advocacy often lives in both hope and heaviness at the same time.
 Many of us are navigating lived experience while also building organizations, supporting families, and trying to open doors in research and healthcare.
 There was a shared understanding that patient organizations are built from love, urgency, and lived experience—and that the patient voice must remain at the center of everything we do.

 2026 Ppals Pact Course Class